-Existing LIBOR agreements that are due to mature before the end of 2021 will run to maturity using LIBOR, unless they are refinanced.
-Existing LIBOR agreements that mature in 2022 but have a final LIBOR fixing scheduled to take place in 2021 may also run to maturity.
+Existing GBP LIBOR agreements that are due to mature before the end of 2021 will run to maturity using LIBOR, unless they are refinanced.
+Existing GBP LIBOR agreements that mature in 2022 but have a final LIBOR fixing scheduled to take place in 2021 may also run to maturity.

-8. How will compounding in arrears methodology be used to calculate the interest on my lending?
+9. How will compounding in arrears methodology be used to calculate the interest on my lending?

-RFRs (near risk-free rates) are point in time overnight rates, unlike LIBOR which is a forward-looking term rate, and so RFR interest payable over a period is typically calculated by compounding a series of daily overnight rates.
+RFRs (near risk-free rates) are point in time overnight rates, unlike LIBOR which is a forward-looking term rate, and so for RFR products interest payable over a period is typically calculated by compounding a series of daily overnight rates.

 In order that the interest payment is known a few days before it is due, a time lag of a few days may be used.
-For example, with a 5-day time lag (or lookback) the compounding calculation begins with the rate published 5 business days before the start of the interest period and finishes5 business days before the payment is due.
-This is known as the observation period.
+For example, with a 5-day time lag (or lookback) the compounding calculation begins with the rate published 5 business days before the start of the interest period and finishes 5 business days before the payment is due.
+The period over which the rate is derived is known as the Observation Period.
+An interest payment notification is issued once the compounding calculation has been performed and before the interest payment is due.

 Interest is compounded on banking days only.
-For each calendar day which is a weekend or bank holiday, the immediate preceding banking day's rate is applied, weighted by the number of calendar days until the next banking day.
+For each calendar day which is a weekend or bank holiday, the immediately preceding banking day's rate is applied, weighted by the number of calendar days until the next banking day.
 A weighting of 1 would be applied for Monday to Thursday (assuming no bank holidays) and a weighting of 3 for Friday to account for Saturday and Sunday (assuming no bank holidays).

-Where we use the day weighting from the interest period this is called the "Observation Lag" method, and where we use the weighting from the observation period this is called the "Observation Shift" method.
+Where we use the rates from the Observation Period but weighted according to the days in the interest period this is called the "Observation Lag" method, and where we use the weightings from the Observation Period this is called the "Observation Shift" method.

 The loan agreement will specify the method used.
-A recent paper from the Sterling Working Group recommended the 'use of a Five Business Days Lookback without Observation Shift as the standard approach'3.
-An interest payment notification is issued once the compounding calculation has been performed and before the interest payment is due.
+A September 2020 paper from the Sterling Working Group recommended the "use of a Five Business Days Lookback without Observation Shift as the standard approach" for GBP borrowing.

-3 Sterling Risk-Free Rate Working Group Publication (Sept 2020)

-The Sterling Working Group statement on Recommendations for SONIA Loan Market Conventions contains additional information.

-The expectation is for the same methodology to be used for other RFRs, although simple averaging may be used in the US for smaller borrowers using SOFR.
+The expectation is for similar methodologies to be used across other RFRs, although daily simple interest may be used in the US for some borrowers using SOFR.

-The Bank of England has published a compounded SONIA index since August 2020.
-A SOFR Index has been published since March 2020 by the Federal Reserve Bank of New York.
+The Bank of England publishes a compounded SONIA index.
+In the US SOFR indices and periodic averages are published by the Federal Reserve Bank of New York.

-9. What is a credit adjustment spread (CAS)?
+10. What is a credit adjustment spread (CAS)?

 RFRs (near risk-free rates) are economically different to LIBOR.
 LIBOR includes a measure of term risk and bank credit risk, whereas RFRs do not.
-Consequently, RFR rates are typically lower than LIBOR.
-To account for this economic difference, an adjustment spread may be applied to the compounded RFR, called the credit adjustment spread (CAS).
+Consequently, RFRs are typically lower than LIBOR.
+To account for this economic difference, an adjustment spread is usually applied to the compounded RFR, called the credit adjustment spread (CAS).